 OpenXR for Spatial Displays

-DisplayXR is an open runtime and extension stack for 3D displays, including tracked stereo and multiview lightfield displays.
-Build portable spatial display applications across engines, graphics APIs, and vendor hardware runtimes.
+Write once.
+Run on any spatial display.
+DisplayXR is an open platform for spatial displays — OpenXR extension specifications, a reference runtime, and reference implementations — for tracked stereo and multiview lightfield 3D, portable across engines, graphics APIs, and vendor hardware.

 The Problem